Ronald Richter

 Ronald Richter (left) with Juan Domingo Perón (right).

-Ronald Richter (February 21, 1909 – September 25, 1991) was an Austrian-born German, later Argentine citizen, scientist who became infamous in connection with the Argentine Huemul Project and the National Atomic Energy Commission (CNEA).
-The project was intended to generate energy from nuclear fusion in the 1950s, during the presidency of Juan Perón.
-Richter's project would deliver, according to Perón's 1951 announcements, cheap energy in half-litre and one-litre containers.
+Ronald Richter (21 February 1909 – 25 September 1991) was an Austrian-born German scientist, later also an Argentine citizen, who became infamous in connection with the Argentine Huemul Project and the National Atomic Energy Commission (CNEA).
+The project was intended to generate energy from controlled nuclear fusion in the 1950s, during the presidency of Juan Perón.
+According to Perón’s 1951 announcement, Richter's project would deliver cheap energy in containers of half-liter and liter size.
 (Note: Gambini (1999, Vol. 1, p.
 398):

 "While in a state of delirious enthusiasm [Perón] said [just] anything, recalled Richter, and ventured to prognosticate that I would obtain for him bottled electric energy.
 As a consequence of those exaggerations the plan to expand the CADE [main source of electric power for the greater Buenos Aires] was dropped, giving rise to an energy setback."

 Gambini (1999, Vol. 1, p.
 401):

 "[From t]he writer Tomás Eloy Martínez (1996, p.
 182): ...Perón was clumsy in announcing the false finding in a resounding manner, assuring that from that moment Argentina would sell nuclear energy for domestic use in bottles of one litre and half a litre.
 Naturally, this caused what in Argentina has been known [since then as] a 'historical embarrassment.'"

 NOTE: Eloy Martinez cites the origin of his quotation to be Confalonieri (1956, p.
 214) who took it from its original source: